G0dsp/ThreatMail/README.md

    * Performs a **Whois lookup** to retrieve domain creation date (useful for spotting newly registered suspicious domains).
    * Queries **VirusTotal API** to fetch domain reputation, categories, and detection ratios.
    * Queries **urlscan.io API** to generate a report and retrieve a live screenshot of the domain for visual inspection.

+   * Need to edit the following lines of the code for your APIS from VT and Urlscan --> 363 & 364

 6. **Reporting**